 Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities As OMSF design progresses, verify assumptions, equipment operating scenarios and maximum sound power levels in Section 5.4.5 in Appendix A6.
 Construction Vibration Vibration may cause damage to buildings, utilities and other structures.
 Exposure to vibration may result in public annoyance and complaints.
 Vibration from tunneling can cause annoyance, interfere with human activities and vibration-sensitive equipment operation.
 The following measures should be considered to mitigate vibration impacts from the Project construction: The owners of properties within the Zone of Influence (refer to Appendix H in Appendix A6) should be notified at least a week (preferably earlier) before commencing any nearby construction activities.
 Mitigation options such as maintaining the minimum setback distance for construction equipment or considering construction equipment with low vibration levels is recommended.
 Some examples include but are not limited to: A non-vibratory roller is recommended for operation in proximity to building structures.
 A vibratory roller may only be used at least 11 m (Heritage) or 8 m (other structure) away from the structure, or if the vibration level is tested through sample vibration measurements to confirm a suitable setback distance.
 Caisson drilling shall be monitored, and the auguring speed should be controlled in accordance with the monitored vibration level.
-Excavators may only be used at least 6.5 m (Heritage) or 4.5 m (other structure) away from the structure, or if the vibration level.
-Excavators may only be used at least 6.5 m (Heritage) or 4.5 m (other structure) away from the structure, or if the vibration level.
-Excavators may only be used at least 6.5 m (Heritage) or 4.5 m (other structure) away from the structure, or if the vibration level.
-Excavators may only be used at least 6.5 m (Heritage).
+Excavators may only be used at least 6.5 m (Heritage) or 4.5 m (other structure) away from the structure, or if the vibration level is tested through sample vibration measurements to confirm an alternate suitable setback distance.
+Use of alternative smaller equipment such as a backhoe is recommended.
 Heavily-loaded trucks and equipment should be routed away from residential streets and vibration-sensitive sites.
-The sequence of construction phases such as demolition, earth-moving, and ground-impacting operations should be managed so as not to occur in the same time period and avoiding nightime activity.
+The sequence of construction phases such as demolition, earth-moving, and ground-impacting operations should be managed so as not to occur in the same time period and avoiding nighttime activity.
 For tunneling with TBM, the cutting force can be reduced by a speed reduction.
-The supporting force should be adjusted according to the monitored vibration velocity is below the limits.
-Addition The following procedures are recommended for vibration monitoring: Vibration monitoring will be undertaken at locations within the zone of influence to ensure compliance with applicable criteria (Table 6-5 in Appendix A6) and to identify the need for additional mitigation if required.
+The supporting force should be adjusted according to the monitored vibration velocity (see Section 6.4.3.2 in Appendix A6) to ensure that vibration pedential streets should be performed for all significant vibration-generating equipment anticipated to operate within the Zone of Influence to confirm th The following procedures are recommended for vibration monitoring: Vibration monitoring will be undertaken at locations within the zone of influence to ensure compliance with applicable criteria (Table 6-5 in Appendix A6) and to identify the need for additional mitigation if required.
 Monitoring will be undertaken to verify mitigation measures(s) effectiveness.
 Monitoring for perceptible vibration should be monitored in terms of root mean square (RMS, mm/s).
 Monitoring for structural damage should be monitored in terms of peak particle velocity (PPV, mm/s).
-Pre-construction and post-construction building inspection of the potentially impacted buildings adjacent to construction sites are to be conducted.
+Pre-construction building inspection of the potentially impacted buildings adjacent to construction sites are to be conducted.
 Continuous vibration monitoring along the construction site property lines closest to these aforementioned structures will be initiated as warranted.
 Monitoring at locations where there are persistent complaints will be undertaken, if required.
 A Communications and Complaints Protocol to address construction vibration complaints should be established for the Project.
+Additional example monitoring suggestions are included in Appendix L of Appendix A6.